TheOdinProject/curriculum/foundations/javascript_basics/developer_tools_2.md

 After completing this lesson, you will be able to:

-- Simulate different devices with developer tools
+- Change screen size of a website with developer tools
 - View and change the DOM
 - Debug JavaScript
 - Use breakpoints